 Install

-3. Open PowerShell and install WSL 1
+3. Open PowerShell and Install WSL 1

 - dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart